sodabrew/puppet-dashboard/README.markdown

 Debugging
 ---------

-The log files will contain a lot of useful information to help you debug problems you might have.
+The Puppet Dashboard may not start or may display warnings if misconfigured or if it encounters an error.
+Details about these errors are recorded to log files that will help diagnose and resolve the problem.

 You can find the logs in the log subfolder of the Puppet Dashboard install, which if you installed from packages is probably `/usr/share/puppet-dashboard/log/{environment}.log`

 If you installed from source it will be wherever you cloned your git repository.

-If you're running Puppet Dashboard using Apache and Phusion Passenger the Apache logs will contain Puppet Dashboard's logging.
+If you're running Puppet Dashboard using Apache and Phusion Passenger the Apache logs will contain higher level information like severe errors describing why the why the Passenger application couldn't start (e.g. couldn't write to it's logs).

 Database backups
 ----------------